 [Section 39B inserted by No. 51 of 2004 s.
 50.]

 39C.
-How safety and health committee to be constituted
+Safety and health committee, agreement as to members etc.

 (1) In this section —

 workplace, where an agreement under section 39E applies, includes 2 or more workplaces.

 (2) Subject to subsection (3), the composition, and the manner in which persons become members, of a safety and health committee for a workplace are to be determined by agreement in writing between —